thinkbleworg/videoplayer-js/README.md

 * Failed to execute 'start' on 'TimeRanges': The index provided (2) is greater than or equal to the maximum bound (2).
 * bookmarks
 * Add Timeline Preview
+* language optimization when switching to no language format
+* full screen modification